ALEX5402/Mintify/README.md

 # Mintify
--- I was Working on it Right Now It will Release After my work is done
+-I was Working on it Right Now It will Release After my work is done